-The film is made in part of a series of in-depth, on-camera, conversations with Poet Laureate Rita Dove--conducted and recorded by Eduardo Montes-Bradley between September 2012, and October 2013.
+The film is part of a series of in-depth, on-camera conversations with Poet Laureate Rita Dove--conducted and recorded by Eduardo Montes-Bradley between September 2012 and October 2013.
 These conversations were later edited using hundreds of still images and several hours of home movies from the Dove family's collection.

 Rita Frances Dove (born August 28, 1952) is an American poet and essayist.
-From 1993 to 1995, she served as Poet Laureate Consultant in Poetry to the Library of Congress.
-She is the first African American to have been appointed since the position was created by an act of Congress in 1986 from the previous "consultant in poetry" position (1937–86).
+From 1993 to 1995, she served as a Poet Laureate Consultant in Poetry at the Library of Congress.
+She is an act of Congress that created the first African American to have been appointed since the position in 1986 from the previous "consultant in poetry" position (1937–86).
 Dove also received an appointment as a "special consultant in poetry" for the Library of Congress's bicentennial year from 1999 to 2000.
-Dove is the second African American to receive the Pulitzer Prize for Poetry, in 1987, and she served as the Poet Laureate of Virginia from 2004 to 2006.
+Dove was the second African American to receive the Pulitzer Prize for Poetry in 1987, and she served as the Poet Laureate of Virginia from 2004 to 2006.